The "Let Them Theory" Is Not a Management Strategy

 Now here’s the other side of the story.

 Work isn’t a solo journey.
 One person’s unchecked behavior affects the whole team.
 You can’t always “let them” if “them” is torpedoing morale.
 I have been in situations where someone is making rude, sexist, or racist comments.
 I am not gonna “let them.’
+I’ve been at companies where a high-performing sales person is a real asshole, and management’s attitude is just to “let him cook” while those behaviors would never be tolerated from someone who didn’t have such a direct impact on revenue.

 Oh—and Yes, There’s Controversy

-The original version of Let Them was actually a poem by writer Cassie Phillips.
 Here’s the first bit of her poem (read the whole thing here):

 If they want to choose something or someone over you, LET THEM.